harnettd/3-column-preview-card/README.md

 I completed this project mainly to practice techniques I've learned from previous projects.
 Also, I took the opportunity to implement some tips and tricks that I picked up from Frontend Mentor feedback as well as to implement a few simple upgrades.
 Namely,

 - I used the CSS trick `html {font-size: 62.5%}` to set `10rem` to `16px`.
 (Actually, in my code, I used the wrong percentage, but going back and recalculating all lengths seems like a lot of unnecessary work.
 I'll fix the typo in future projects.)
 - I set the card's width using `max-width: 100vw` and the card's height using `min-height: 100vh`.
-This is the first time I've used `vw` and `vh` units.
+This is the first time I've used `vw` and `vh` units. *Update:* It turns out that, in the desktop design, the card is not vertically centred, and so, rather than vertically position the card with `align-items: center`, I used padding instead.
 - I minified my CSS (even though it's hardly necessary for a project of this size).
 - To build the project, I used Make (although Grunt and Gulp are better suited to the task).